ncoelho/jekyll-netlify-boilerplate/_docs/create-bitcoin-wallet.md

 Click on "Import wallet" to open the import screen.

-{% include phone-screenshot-image.html lightbox="true" img="import-wallet.png" alt="Import wallet" %}
+{% include phone-screenshot-image.html img="import-wallet.png" alt="Import wallet" %}

 In this text area you can post your: mnemonic, private key or WIF.